taplytics/taplytics-ios-sdk/START.md

     ```

 4. Add the `-ObjC` Linker flag to your project settings.
 5. Initialize the SDK by adding a line of code with your API key in your `UIApplicationDelegate`.
+Make sure to call startTaplytics before making `self.window` the key window, such as: `[self.window makeKeyAndVisible]` or `[self.window makeKeyWindow]`.

     ```objc
     #import <Taplytics/Taplytics.h>
     ...